MarkSoluiman/SecPlus/Chapter 1/Part4/Hashing and Digital Signatures 1.4.md

 ## Salt

 Salt is random data added to a password when hashing.
-Every users gets their own random salt.
+Every user gets their own random salt.
 That means if multiple users provided the same password, they will end up with different hashes for their passwords.

 Rainbow tables don't work with salted hashes.